emwap/stream-paper/paper.md

 The representation is expressive and can be compiled into efficient code by means of fusion.

-Some application of streams, such as digital filters, rely on having a buffer containing previous elements of the stream.
+Computing a simple moving average over a stream is done by keeping track of the most recent values from the stream with a sliding window.
+Computing a new result can be done by inserting a new value at the front of the window and removing an element from the back.
+The typical functional implementation of a sliding window requires the whole history except the last element to be copied to avoid aliasing problems.
+Copying the history is safe and conceptually simple but performance suffers.
+Even if performance is sufficient, copying data consumes more power and generates more heat.

-Using the functional stream representation means having to copy the whole buffer when computing a new element of the stream.
-Such copying is prohibitively expensive.
-This paper presents a new representation of streams which allows for using imperative updates while retaining the advantages of the functional stream representation.
+This paper presents a new representation of streams which allows for using in-place updates while retaining the advantages of the functional stream representation.
 Our contributions are:

-* A new stream representation, `M (M a)`, for some monad `M` which supports destructive update.
+* A new stream representation, `M (M a)`, for some monad `M` which supports in-place updates.
 The new representation, while relying on imperative features, can still be given a functional interface, just like the functional stream representation.